How to help a friend or loved one deal with addiction

 - Often the window of opportunity to get someone into treatment can be small.
 So, accordingly, get everything ready, so that when your loved one makes the decision to quit their addiction, they can go straight into residential rehab.
 This preparation includes having researched and identified your preferred detox and rehab program, having funds available and understanding the intake process and requirements.

-- Join Al-Anon or another support group for family members affected by addiction.
+- Participate in meetings of Al-Anon, Family Drug Support or another support group for family members affected by addiction.
 Or seek professional counselling for yourself.
 The personal growth, insights and mutual support gained will help you become far more effective in relating helpfully to a loved one struggling with addiction.
 Although you are not the addict, you play an ongoing and important role in their recovery.

 - If we are your preferred rehab program then contact us so that, together, we can get ready.